Henri-astro/SFDE/README.md

 ## Usage

-Currently SFDE uses 3 input files: one for the properties of the GCs, one to describe which stars explode in a SN and which don't and one file showing the amount of iron ejected by a star depending on its initial stellar mass.
+Currently SFDE uses 4 input files: one for the properties of the GCs, one to describe which stars explode in a SN and which don't, one file showing the amount of iron ejected by a star depending on its initial stellar mass and one file showing the remnant masses depending on the initial masses.
 It is called taking the paths to these 3 files and a path to the output folder as input parameters:

 ```
-python main.py <GC_property_file> <SN_file> <Ejecta_file> <output_folder>
+python main.py <GC_property_file> <SN_file> <Ejecta_file> <Remnant_file> <output_folder>
 ```

 The output folder may not exist at the time of calling the script.